Dark Enlightenment: Opposition to democracy

 Central to neoreactionarism's ideas is a belief in freedom's incompatibility with democracy, with Land having stated "Democracy tends to fascism".
-Yarvin and Land drew inspiration from libertarians such as Thiel.
-Thiel had stated that, "I no longer believe that freedom and democracy are compatible", although he opined that trying to radically alter the current U.S. government was unrealistic.
+Yarvin and Land drew inspiration from libertarians such as Thiel, particularly his statement "I no longer believe that freedom and democracy are compatible" in a Cato Unbound essay.
+Yuk Hui additionally notes Thiel's contribution to the 2004 conference "Politics and Apocalypse" in which he argued that the U.S. needed a new political theory in the face of 9/11, which marked the failure of the Enlightenment, and that democracy and equality had made the West vulnerable.
+However, when asked by The Atlantic about Yarvin, Thiel opined that trying to radically alter the current U.S. government was unrealistic.
 He also suggested that Yarvin's methods would lead to Xi's China or Putin's Russia.
-Yuk Hui notes that neoreactionaries consider the Enlightenment values of democracy and equality to be degenerative and limiting, respectively.
+Hui notes that neoreactionaries consider the Enlightenment values of democracy and equality to be degenerative and limiting, respectively.
 Tait considers Yarvin to have "a complex relationship" with Enlightenment values, as he adopts a secular and rationalist view of reality while rejecting its key political ideals of equality and democracy.
 Sergio C. Fanjul contrasts the movement's far-right critique of the Enlightenment with the Frankfurt School's critique of the Enlightenment as a Eurocentric prelude to colonialism and war.

-Yarvin told Vanity Fair "The fundamental premise of liberalism is that there is this inexorable march toward progress.
+Yarvin told Vanity Fair: "The fundamental premise of liberalism is that there is this inexorable march toward progress.
 I disagree with that premise."
 A 2016 article in New York magazine notes that "Neoreaction has a number of different strains, but perhaps the most important is a form of post-libertarian futurism that, realizing that libertarians aren't likely to win any elections, argues against democracy in favor of authoritarian forms of government."
 Journalist Andrew Sullivan writes that neoreaction's pessimistic appraisal of democracy dismisses many advances that have been made and that global manufacturing patterns also limit the economic independence that sovereign states can have from one another.